torvalds/linux/Documentation/admin-guide/laptops/laptop-mode.rst

 Laptop mode is controlled by the knob /proc/sys/vm/laptop_mode.
 This knob is present for all kernels that have the laptop mode patch, regardless of any configuration options.
-When the knob is set, any physical disk I/O (that might have caused the hard disk to spin up) causes Linux to flush all dirty blocks.
+When the knob is set, any physical disk I/O (that might have caused the hard disk to spin up) causes GNU/Linux to flush all dirty blocks.
 The result of this is that after a disk has spun down, it will not be spun up anymore to write dirty blocks, because those blocks had already been written immediately after the most recent read operation.
 The value of the laptop_mode